-Our first theorem concerns loss of memory for functions in our cone, both with respect to $\musrb$ and with respect to the iteration of individual stable curves, and does not use property {\bf (H5)}, although it does use that $\musrb$ is a conformal measure for $\cL_n$, i.e. $\musrb(\cL_n f) = \musrb(f)$.
+Our first theorem concerns loss of memory for functions in our cone, both with respect to $\musrb$ and with respect to the iteration of individual stable curves.
+It does not use property {\bf (H5)}, although it does use that $\musrb$ is a conformal measure for $\cL_n$, i.e. $\musrb(\cL_n f) = \musrb(f)$.

 \begin{theorem} Let $\delta>0$ satisfy the assumption of Lemma~\ref{lem:order}.
 There exists $C>0$ and $\vartheta<1$ such that for all admissible sequences $(\iota_j)_j$, all $n \ge 0$, and all $f, g \in \cC_{c,A,L}(\delta)$ with $\int_M f \, d\musrb = \int_M g \, d\musrb$: